5 Digital Tips for the Christmas season

 Make sure that the customer is taken care of even though you yourself are bundled up reading your christmas present books.
 By automating customer service messages you already go a long way.
 Instead of leaving the customer wondering what happens after filling in the contact form, you should automate customer service as far as possible, by sending an introduction package of the products or the FAQ of your products, for example.
 At the same time, you might want to tell them when you're back at work, and what to do if they are simply unable to wait.

 Marketing and communications is an entity that can't be separated.
-With Liana Marketing Cloud and PR Cloud product families you can manage every aspect of your digital communications effortlessly and automatically.
+With Liana's solutions you can manage every aspect of your digital communications effortlessly and automatically.
 Contact our team if you have intentions to develop your digital communication tools in 2017.